shivams786/KernelBridge-Concurrent-Linux-Character-Device-Driver-/docs/architecture.md

 # Architecture

+This note describes how the driver is wired together.
+It is written from the code outward, because that is usually how I debug kernel projects: start with what the module registers, then follow one system call at a time.

 ## Device Registration

-`shivam_char` is an out-of-tree Linux kernel module.
-During module initialization it validates the `buffer_capacity` module parameter, allocates the circular buffer, obtains a dynamic device number with `alloc_chrdev_region`, initializes `struct cdev`, calls `cdev_add`, creates a device class, and publishes `/dev/shivam_char` through `device_create`.
+`shivam_char` is an out-of-tree module.
+On load, it:

+- validates the `buffer_capacity` module parameter
+- allocates the circular buffer
+- asks the kernel for a device number with `alloc_chrdev_region`
+- initializes and registers a `struct cdev`
+- creates a class and device node for `/dev/shivam_char`

-The module does not hardcode a major number.
-Dynamic allocation avoids colliding with devices already registered by the running kernel.
+The driver does not use a hardcoded major number.
+The running kernel may already have that number assigned to something else, so dynamic allocation is the safer default.

 ## VFS Dispatch

-User processes interact with `/dev/shivam_char` using normal file-descriptor operations.
-The VFS resolves those operations to the driver's `struct file_operations` table:
+Once `/dev/shivam_char` exists, normal system calls reach the driver through the VFS.
+The module fills a `struct file_operations` table with these handlers:

-- `open` stores the driver context in `file->private_data`.
+- `open` saves the driver context in `file->private_data`.
-- `release` decrements the current open-handle count.
+- `release` drops the open-handle count.
-- `read` copies bytes from the circular buffer to user space.
+- `read` drains bytes from the circular buffer.
-- `write` copies bytes from user space into the circular buffer.
+- `write` appends bytes into the circular buffer.
-- `unlocked_ioctl` handles the control-plane ABI.
+- `unlocked_ioctl` handles clear, stats, capacity, mode, and reset commands.
-- `poll` reports readiness to `poll`, `select`, and `epoll`.
+- `poll` reports readable and writable readiness.
-- `llseek` is `no_llseek` because the device is a stream.
+- `llseek` is `no_llseek`, because this device is a stream.

+There is only one device instance, so one central driver context is enough.

 ## Circular Buffer

-The buffer tracks an allocated byte array, total capacity, stored byte count, read index, and write index.
-Reads and writes operate on contiguous spans and then consume or commit those spans.
-This avoids large temporary allocations and handles wraparound explicitly.
+The buffer keeps five pieces of state: data pointer, capacity, stored byte count, read index, and write index.
+The read/write helpers expose contiguous spans so the driver can copy directly to or from user space without allocating a large temporary buffer for every operation.

-Resize preserves unread data in FIFO order.
-A resize smaller than the unread byte count fails with `-EMSGSIZE`.
-Invalid capacities fail with `-EINVAL`.
+Resize is intentionally conservative.
+If the new capacity can hold all unread bytes, the old circular contents are linearized into the new allocation.
+If the caller asks for a capacity smaller than the unread data, resize fails with `-EMSGSIZE`.

 ## Locking

-The driver uses one mutex around shared mutable device state: buffer metadata, buffer contents, mode, and shutdown state.
-Statistics that are frequently updated use `atomic64_t`, while capacity and stored-byte snapshots are read under the mutex for ioctl stats.

-The driver never waits on a wait queue while holding the mutex.
-Blocking paths check the condition, drop the mutex, sleep with `wait_event_interruptible`, and then reacquire and recheck.
+Buffer contents, buffer metadata, mode, and shutdown state are protected by one mutex.
+The high-frequency counters are `atomic64_t`, which keeps simple stats updates out of the main lock path.

+The blocking paths use the usual pattern:

+1. take the mutex
+2. check whether the operation can continue
+3. drop the mutex before sleeping
+4. wait with `wait_event_interruptible`
+5. take the mutex again and recheck

+That recheck matters.
+A wakeup only means "look again", not "the condition is guaranteed forever."

 ## Wait Queues

-Readers sleep on `read_queue` when the buffer is empty and blocking behavior is enabled.
-Writers sleep on `write_queue` when the buffer is full.
+Empty-buffer readers wait on `read_queue`.
+Full-buffer writers wait on `write_queue`.

 Successful writes wake readers.
-Successful reads, clears, and resizes wake writers.

-A state-generation counter lets control-plane operations such as clear, resize, and mode changes wake blocked readers or writers even when the byte count alone does not change in their favor.
+Successful reads wake writers.
+Clear, resize, and mode changes wake both sides because they change the state a blocked process may care about.

+The driver also keeps a small state-generation counter.
+That gives blocked readers a way to notice control-plane changes such as clear or mode change even when no new data was written.

 ## Poll

 `poll_wait` registers the caller on both wait queues.
-The driver reports:
+Then the driver checks the current buffer state:

-- `POLLIN | POLLRDNORM` when stored bytes are available.
+- stored bytes mean `POLLIN | POLLRDNORM`
-- `POLLOUT | POLLWRNORM` when at least one byte of capacity is free.
+- free space means `POLLOUT | POLLWRNORM`

-This supports `poll`, `select`, and `epoll` through the standard VFS path.
+That is enough for `poll`, `select`, and `epoll` users because they all come through the same file operation.

 ## IOCTL

-The ABI is declared in `include/shivam_char_ioctl.h`, which is shared by the module and user-space tools.
-The statistics structure includes an ABI version and structure size so user space can detect incompatible changes.

-The driver validates ioctl magic and command numbers.
-Unsupported commands return `-ENOTTY`.
+The ABI is in `include/shivam_char_ioctl.h`.
+The stats structure includes both `abi_version` and `struct_size`; that is a small amount of discipline up front that makes future changes less messy.

+Unsupported ioctl commands return `-ENOTTY`.
+Bad user pointers return `-EFAULT`.
+Invalid capacities return `-EINVAL` or `-EMSGSIZE`, depending on whether the value is out of range or too small for the unread data.

 ## Lifecycle and Cleanup

-Initialization uses structured `goto` cleanup labels so partial setup is unwound in reverse order.
-Module removal wakes waiters, destroys the device node and class, deletes the `cdev`, unregisters the device number, frees the circular buffer, and releases the driver context.
-Normal module ownership prevents `rmmod` while file descriptors are open.
+Initialization unwinds in reverse order with `goto` labels.
+On unload, the module wakes waiters, destroys the device node, destroys the class, deletes the `cdev`, unregisters the device number, frees the buffer, and frees the driver context.

+If a process still has the device open, normal module ownership keeps `rmmod` from removing it.